A Tax Shelter investment entails risks that should be considered before investing.

 The most common reasons that might result in certification of the tax relief not being obtained (or only partially obtained) are as follows:

-All of the risks are detailed in section 3 of the Prospectus, section 2.4 of Supplement no.1, section 3 of Supplement no. 2 and section 2 of Supplement no. 3.
+All of the risks are detailed in section 3 of the Prospectus.
 Investors need to be aware of these risk factors before making any investment decision.

-The lack of financial details and experience at SCOPE in relation to the Tax Shelter for performing arts” constitutes another risk factor detailed in point 2.4 of Supplement nº 1.
+The lack of financial details and experience at SCOPE in relation to the Tax Shelter for performing arts” constitutes another risk factor detailed in point 3.6 of the Prospectus.

 For optimum management of the risks to which investors are exposed, SCOPE is careful to select audiovisual or performing arts projects for which the pre-funding is already well underway and for which the main assessment criteria have been met.
 This “green light” procedure is a key stage in the (co)production profession and provides initial protection for the investor.